makeitworkpress/waterfall/README.md

 # waterfall
-An elaborate WordPress Theme and Framework with incredible possibilities for extending, with support for WooCommerce.
+An elaborate WordPress Theme and Framework with incredible possibilities for extending, with support for WooCommerce, Elementor, bbPress and the Events Calendar.

 ## Installation
 Download the ZIP file for the master file, rename it to waterfall and upload it to your WordPress themes directory in your WordPress install.

 ## Child Theme
 There is a [basic child-theme available](https://github.com/makeitworkpress/waterfall-child) for Waterfall, so you can easily customize the theme.